 \begin{theorem} [Theorem \ref{gluetheorem}] Let $G$ be a finite simple graph with toric ideal $I_G$.
 Let $H$ be obtained from $G$ by gluing a cycle of even length to $G$ along a single edge.
 If $I_G$ is geometrically vertex decomposable, then $I_H$ is also geometrically vertex decomposable. \end{theorem}

-This gluing operation and its connection to toric ideals of graphs first appeared in work of Favacchio, Hofscheier, Keiper and Van Tuyl \cite{FHKVT}.
+This gluing operation and its connection to toric ideals of graphs appears in work of Favacchio, Hofscheier, Keiper and Van Tuyl \cite{FHKVT}, while a similar construction of using $H$-paths is employed by Gitler, Reyes, and Villarreal \cite{GRV} to characterize the toric ideals of bipartite graphs that are complete intersections.
 By repeatedly applying this operation, we can construct many toric ideals of graphs that are geometrically vertex decomposable and glicci.